mnapoli/mnapoli.fr/_posts/2017-06-19-using-non-breakable-spaces-in-test-method-names.md

 - git
 - PhpStorm
+    - update: the shortcut will invoke the "Quick definition" helper, you will need to disable (or remap) that shortcut; "Quick definition" is also available via `Cmd+Y` or `Ctrl+Y` by default so remove the shortcut should be enough
 - Sublime Text
 - GitHub (and formerly Gitlab)
 - PHPUnit's integration in PhpStorm (right-click and "Run" still works)